Thiru-kumaran-R/Rock-Paper-Scissor/README.md

 # Rock Paper Scissor

-This is a classic Rock Paper Scissors game built using HTML, CSS, JavaScript, Node.js, Express, and Socket.io.
+A classic Rock Paper Scissors game built using HTML, CSS, JavaScript, Node.js, Express, and Socket.io.
 It allows users to play, game against each other in real-time over the internet.

 ## Screenshots